Till death do us part: The forgotten US victims of forced marriage

-It’s so shaming, all you really want to do is drop dead.
+It’s so shaming, all you really want to do

 For those who might think that forced marriage isn’t much of an issue in the U.S., a host of organizations, scholars and victims beg to differ.
 A constellation of factors — from cultural misunderstandings to lack of legislation — keeps the issue in the shadows here, although activists are hoping that a growing awareness in Europe will bring changes in the U.S. as well.

 The AHA Foundation, an advocacy organization founded by vocal women’s rights defender and often controversial critic of Islam Ayaan Hirsi Ali, who escaped her own forced marriage in 1992, funded a recent survey of immigrant populations in New York conducted by researchers at the John Jay College of Criminal Justice in Manhattan.
 The results show that the issue of forced marriage is very much alive and probably underdocumented.

 “Forced marriage is only one variant of the honor violence that happens in these communities,” said Ric Curtis, a professor of anthropology at John Jay, who led the survey.

 Forced marriage in context